Open Call To Young Animation Artists, Producers, Writers and Technical Directors!

 All applications are reviewed, and the group of 15-16 is selected during the Annecy festival in June.
 See the application form for more info.

-A participation fee of 1.500 EUR covers all travel costs to all 4 schools (plus, for 8 of the 16, to Cartoon Movie or FMX), all hotel/hostel nights including breakfasts for 2 weeks at each school, all lunches and several dinners as well as a wealth of didactic material (from art supplies through various teacher hand-outs to a number of recognised film production books).
+A participation fee of 1.500 EUR covers all 4 modules as well as all travel costs to all 4 schools (plus, for 8 of the 16, to Cartoon Movie or FMX), and all hotel/hostel nights including breakfasts for 2 weeks at each school, all lunches and several dinners as well as a wealth of didactic material (art supplies, various teacher hand-outs and more).

 All participants having successfully completed ASF will receive a joint course certificate signed by all 4 partner organising schools.